superkebab/doc-vieassoc/docs/01_Getting_Started/01_Installation_on_Windows.md

 You will need to download first these softwares :
+* A github account
 * Web server like [XAMPP](http://www.apachefriends.org/fr/xampp-windows.html) (102Mb)
 * Dependency Manager for PHP : [Composer](http://getcomposer.org) (600Kb)
-* The last version of VieAssociative : https://github.com/serut/vieassociative/archive/master.zip
+* The last version of VieAssociative : https://github.com/serut/vieassociative
 * A light and fast IDE like this one : [Sublime Text 2](http://www.sublimetext.com/2) (5Mb)

 ## File installation
-Create a folder on your web server directory.
-Uncompress the VieAssociative code on there.

-	Exemple : web_server_root/your_vieassoc_folder/app for the app folder.
+Install the github windows software.
+Then, click on tools > options and change the default storage directory by your webserver root Fork the Vie Associative repository and clone the code on your computer.

 ## Database installation

 Create a database with PhpMyAdmin.
-Update with your's credentials ( database password and database name ) the file web_server_root/your_vieassoc_folder/**app/config/local/database.php**.
+Open the file web_server_root/your_vieassoc_folder/**app/config/local/database.php** and update the database password and the database name with your's local credentials

 ## Host file configuration
 It allows you to reach the website with an other URL than localhost.
 You can use whathever you want, but I personnally use **.vieassoc.lo**
 The file is located on YOUR_SYSTEM_LETTER:\Windows\System32\Drivers\etc and the file is **hosts** .
-You may need some tricks for editing it because it's a system file, so copy paste this file anywhere else, edit it, and replace it where you found it.
+On W8, you may need some tricks for editing it because it's a system file : copy paste this file anywhere else than the system's folder, edit it, and replace it where you found it.
 Add this to the hosts file:

 	127.0.0.1 www.vieassoc.lo